endlessm/eos-build-meta/doc/howto/build.md

     uv venv ./_venv
     uv pip install -p ./_venv -r utils/requirements.txt

+Run BuildStream from inside the `./bst.venv/bin` directory as follows:

+    ./bst.venv/bin/bst

+(If you don't want to type out the full path every time, there are several ways to make this program run in your shell when you type `bst`, such as a shell alias, a symlink from ~/.local/bin, or by activating the venv).

 Depending on your operating system, you might need to install some system packages.
 You will need at least `make`.